ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/verdict/bad_en.md

-*None* of your webservers has an IPv6 address.
+*None* of your web servers has an IPv6 address.